foundryvtt-starfinder/foundryvtt-starfinder/README.md

 # Starfinder

-This is a game system definition of the Starfinder RPG for the awesome [Foundry Virtual Tabletop](http://foundryvtt.com/).
+This is a game system definition of the Starfinder 1st edition RPG for the awesome [Foundry Virtual Tabletop](http://foundryvtt.com/).

 ## Join the discussion